Our Story

 Who Built This

-The Fabulous was built by two people who live here, use the news they produce, and had been complaining about the gap for long enough that it seemed easier to close it than keep complaining.
+The Fabulous was built by two people who live in the valley, read the news they produce, and had been complaining about the gap for long enough that it seemed easier to close it than keep complaining.

 🖥️